 - Cover with lid and band and shake until molasses is dissolved.

-- Place in a warm place (80-90 degrees Fahrenheit) until a white/gray substance settles on the bottom (1-7 days).
+- Place in a warm place (80 to 90 degrees Fahrenheit) until a white/gray substance settles on the bottom (1 to 7 days).

 - Use or refrigerate.

-- White/gray substance on the bottom is the result of successful culturing.
+- A white/gray substance on the bottom is the result of successful culturing.

 - It should smell like molasses, but brighter.
 If you like molasses, you will probably also enjoy the flavor (go for it!
 It is great for you as well as for your garden).

 If you have been successful, this will be the starter culture for future batches (instead of the probiotic capsule).